Get insider access

 Compared To Other Monitors

-The Samsung Odyssey G7 is an excellent gaming monitor that competes with some of the best gaming monitors on the market because it combines a high 240Hz refresh rate with a 1440p resolution.
+The Samsung Odyssey G7 is a good PC gaming monitor that combines a high 240Hz refresh rate with a 1440p resolution.
 It also has good dark room performance, but its picture quality isn't as good as newer Samsung monitors like the Samsung Odyssey Neo G7 S32BG75.
-Also, there are many bugs with it, and monitors like the Gigabyte M27Q X and the Dell Alienware AW2723DF offer the nearly same gaming performance for a cheaper cost, so unless you really want a monitor with a VA panel, there are better options.
+Also, there are many bugs with it, and monitors like the Gigabyte M27Q X and the Dell Alienware AW2723DF offer nearly the same gaming performance for a cheaper cost, so unless you really want a monitor with a VA panel, there are better options.

-Also check our recommendations for the best curved gaming monitors, the best 240Hz monitors, and the best 1440p monitors.
+Also, make sure to check out our recommendations for the best curved gaming monitors, the best 240Hz monitors, and the best 1440p monitors.

 Samsung Odyssey Neo G7 S32BG75